 Everyone is entitled to respectful treatment in the 3M workplace.
-Being respected means being treated honestly and professionally, with each person’s unique talents, background and perspectives valued.
+Being respected means being treated honestly and professionally, with each person’s unique talents, background, and perspectives valued.
 A respectful workplace is free from unlawful discrimination and harassment, but it involves more than compliance with the law.
-It is a work environment that is free of inappropriate or unprofessional behavior and consistent with 3M’s ethics and values – a place where employees can all do their best, and where employees are free to report workplace concerns without fear of retaliation or reprisal.
+It is a work environment that is free of inappropriate or unprofessional behavior and consistent with 3M’s ethics and values – a place where everyone can do his or her best, and where people are free to report workplace concerns without fear of retaliation or reprisal.

 This Principle helps to ensure that people are treated with dignity and respect in the 3M workplace.
 It also reinforces 3M’s commitment to compliance with laws prohibiting discrimination, harassment, and reprisal.

 This Principle applies globally to all employees and may apply to those acting on behalf of 3M.
 See the Compliance Principle for information on when a third party might be covered by the Code of Conduct Principles.
 This Principle applies to all locations and situations where 3M business is conducted.